lancedb/lancedb/docs/src/fts.md

 a phrase query.
 2. Explicitly declare the `phrase_query()` method.
 This is useful when you have a phrase query that itself contains double quotes.
 For example, `table.search('the cats OR dogs were not really "pets" at all').phrase_query()` is treated as a phrase query.
-This is done by wrapping the whole input in double quotes `"` and replacing any nested double quotes with a single quote `'`.

 In general, a query that's declared as a phrase query will be wrapped in double quotes during parsing, with nested double quotes replaced by single quotes.